PERMANENT FUEL-LESS ELECTRICITY

 Is there an opportunity to discuss the physics?

 Yes.
-There are three areas that we’d like you to research before the discussion:
+There are two areas that we’d like you to research before the discussion:

 - That the energy limitation ascribed by the First Law of Thermodynamics does not apply to a system, either open or closed, with an energy source.